HPInc/ml-git/docs/mlgit_commands.md

 Note:

 ```
-You should only use this command for the flexible mutability option.
+You should only use this command in an entity configured with `flexible` mutability option.
+If you try to modify a file in this mode without using this command, the file will be considered corrupted by ML-Git.
 ```

 </details>